Usama-Qasit/Flutter-Covid-19-App/README.md

 5. **User-Friendly Interface**
   - The app's intuitive and user-friendly design ensures that users of all ages and backgrounds can navigate and access critical information effortlessly.
 6. **Privacy and Data Security**
   - The app prioritizes user privacy and data security, adhering to strict privacy standards and regulations

+ ### Download the ZIP File:
+ Explore the full source code and resources by downloading the ZIP file from the repository.
+Get started with the Flutter COVID-19 Tracker App today!

+ ### Show Your Support:
+ If you find this app helpful, please consider giving it a star on GitHub.
+Your support helps us continue to improve and maintain this valuable resource for the community. ⭐️